Dayr Aban: History

+The name Dayr indicates that this was the site of a Christian monastery.

 Ottoman era

 In 1596, Dayr Aban appeared in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 23 Muslim households and 23 Christian households; that is, an estimated 127 persons.
 They paid a fixed tax rate of 33,3% on agricultural products, such as wheat, barley, olives, and goats or beehives; a total of 9,700 Akçe.

+In the 17th century, the inhabitants of Dayr Aban collectively converted to Islam, an unusual event within the Middle East during the Ottoman period.
+Jerusalem court records document four related conversion certificates.
+The earliest, dated 1635, records the conversion of a person named Gimʿa bin Dāfir.
+Subsequently, in 1649-1650, three additional certificates were issued.
+Two, from September 5, 1649, concern individuals named Rabīʿa and Nāṣir bin Manṣūr.
+Later, on March 7, 1650, a communal conversion of all Dayr Abān's residents was documented.
+The document lists both the original and new names of the converts, along with a note indicating the entire village's conversion.

+In 1838, Deir Aban was noted as a Muslim village, located in the el-Arkub District, south west of Jerusalem.

 Victor Guérin described it in 1863 as being a large village, and its adjacent valley "strewn with sesame."
 An Ottoman village list from about 1870 found that the village had a population of 443, in a total of 135 houses, though the population count included men, only.